 There are plenty of jobs that have been affected by the pandemic situation.
-According to one of the American Journal of Public Health research, not all the workers had the possibility to change their work to a remote culture like the freelancers.
+According to the American Journal of Public Health research, not all workers had the possibility to change their work to a remote culture like the freelancers.
 Remote working would be known as the biggest shift in corporate culture amid the covid-19 crisis.
 But if you have already been working as freelancers or have this idea to change your job to smart work culture, you need to read this freelancer’s survival guide during a pandemic article.

 Is there any business that hasn’t been hit by the Covid-19 pandemic?

 Small businesses, service and sales workers, media workers, or transportation workers are some of the occupations that are hit hardest by the pandemic.
 Although the negative impact of coronavirus spares none of these workers, the effect could be the same for freelancers, particularly creative writers, freelance copywriters, speakers, and marketers.

 Some of the clients are postponing the projects.
 Business managers are more concerned about the main and more essential services compared to less essential ones.
 In the worst scenario, there would be also the possibility to have no returned call from any clients.

 But you can look on the bright side.
 It’s not the end of the world.
 There are many companies that have started to make some transformations regarding remote work culture.

 For instance, many companies are looking to hire mobile app developers to expand their online presence as a way to recover their traditional customers’ decreases due to the pandemic.

 Many smart business owners and local businesses found out the importance of having a strong presence on the internet and social media platforms.
 Therefore many businesses are seeking to hire copywriters and content writing experts to work on their content marketing, SEO, and social presence.